ethandsmith/DrSmith/README.md

 ##### Problem: What does this error mean?

 ```
-drdoogie.yml:1: syntax error, unexpected ':', expecting end-of-input
+drsmith.yml:1: syntax error, unexpected ':', expecting end-of-input
 ```

-##### Solution: You ran `ruby drdoogie.yml` but you should run `ruby drdoogie.rb`.
+##### Solution: You ran `ruby drsmith.yml` but you should run `ruby drsmith.rb`.

 ---

-##### Problem: Everything looks ok, but every time drdoogie tries to post, I get this error:
+##### Problem: Everything looks ok, but every time drsmith tries to post, I get this error:

 ```
 `from_base58': Invalid version (RuntimeError)